atomisthq/docs/docs/index.md

 as you wish.
 Tie these together with an SDM, plus bonuses like [automatic CHANGELOG management][changelog-pack].

 Your SDM gives you something else: the ability to manipulate code across all your projects with one command.
-Atomist libraries help you write code transforms -- functions that operate on code -- and the API for Software turns those into branches, pull requests, or automatic commits on every deviating push.
+Atomist libraries help you write code transforms--functions that operate on code--and the API for Software turns those into branches, pull requests, or automatic commits on every deviating push.
 Bring code up to standards and then keep it there.